Berkeley-MDes/tdf-fa24-HongxiPan/README.md

 1. outside-house environment:

-Outdoor environment are more complicated compared to indoor environment.
+Outdoor environments are more complicated compared to indoor environment.
 So the traditional methods like cameras or thermography are not solutions here.
 We need to find another way to know exactly what the olderly person is doing with all kinds of interferences.

 2. data privacy